University of Pretoria Special Collections: UP Publications (TUK)

 A collection of publications by the staff, research units/student bodies or any association / organization of the University of Pretoria, also forms part of Special Collections.
 All publications that deal with the University of Pretoria or publications that were published with financial assistance from the University of Pretoria, are also included in this collection.

 Masters and Doctoral research outputs of University of Pretoria students are regarded and preserved, as special UP Publications.
 This collection contains a copy of each and every dissertation/thesis by Masters and Doctoral students enrolled at all the faculties at the University of Pretoria.
 In 2004 it became the policy of the University of Pretoria that a student must submit a bound paper copy as well as two electronic copies of the approved dissertation/thesis.
 Since then the electronic copy is regarded as the preservation copy.

 Netherlands Cultural History Library (KHI & KHN) Collection

 The collection is the most extensive Dutch collection in the Southern Hemisphere and consists of approximately 40 000 books and 40 000 journals covering all disciplines.
-Most of the old and rare books of this collection published before 1900 have been catalogued on UPExplore. and separated from the main collection.
+Most of the old and rare books of this collection are separated from the main collection.
 These books are identified with the prefix KHIN.
 Some of the modern works have been integrated with the general collection of the Academic Information Service, while the rest are housed in the Old Merensky Library.
-They are accessible only via a card catalogue, but are in the process of being catalogued on UPExplore.

-The R.M.
-Titlestad Collection of Norwegian Literature

-Professor P.J.H.
-Titlestad, retired Head of the Department of English, donated this collection in 2007.
-The collection, a substantial part of which includes Norwegian verse and the works of Henrik Ibsen and Knut Hamsun, was begun by the donator's father, Prof R.M.
-Titlestad (1899–1983) Head of the English Department at UP from 1943–1960, and later supplemented by the books of his friend, Leif Egeland.